An A to Z to common terms we use in school.

 Letters are introduced in a print form so that letters are clearly recognisable to the children and link well to how the letters are introduced through our phonics scheme.
 The children are then taught to join them, usually in Year One.

 Copies of the script are available from the school or on the Parents/Curriculum part of this website.

 During the summer we encourage child to wear hats; these can be any kind of sun hat.
-The office has a supply of sun hats and baseball caps that you can purchase.
-If it is hot and sunny and your child does not have a hat with them, then they will be asked to sit in the shade for that playtime/lunchtime.
 This is for their safety as we all know how hot the sun can be.

 Helping in School

 We welcome help and support from parents, grandparents and other friends of the school.
 Adults are encouraged to share their talents with us and should let the office know if they are willing to help in school.

 All helpers are asked to complete a DBS check – the office will provide you with all the information on this.

 The school day finishes at 3.30pm and punctual collection of children from the classroom (Key Stage 1) or playground (Key Stage 2) is appreciated.
 Children in Reception are collected at 3:25pm from their outdoor area.

 The school follows national guidelines on homework activities which may well include reading and sharing the school reading and library book.
 Other activities may include learning spellings, maths activities or games or topic based investigations.
 In Key Stage 2 the children will have a homework timetable.